 Facebook is barring users from posting images of nativity scenes.
 See Example( s )

-Facebook’s Statement of Rights and Responsibilities requires users to agree that they “will not post content that: is hate speech, threatening, or pornographic; incites violence; or contains nudity or graphic or gratuitous violence.”
-Ordinary religious images do not meet any of these criteria and thus are perfectly acceptable for posting on Facebook.
+Facebook’s Statement of Rights and Responsibilities requires users to agree they “will not post content that: is hate speech, threatening, or pornographic; incites violence; or contains nudity or graphic or gratuitous violence.”
+Ordinary religious images such as the extremely common nativity scene do not meet any of these criteria and thus are perfectly acceptable for posting on Facebook.